Palace Grand Theatre

 The Palace Grand Theatre opened in gala style July 1899.
 The theatre was a combination of a luxurious European opera house and a boomtown dance hall.
 It was built by "Arizona Charlie Meadows", a wild west showman who came to Dawson City during the Klondike Gold Rush.
 The Palace Grand played host to a variety of entertainment, from wild west shows to opera.
 When the show got slow "Arizona" himself would get on stage and perform shooting tricks for the audience.

-With the gold strike in Nome, Alaska in the latter part of 1899, the excitement in Dawson City died as quickly as it rose.
-Over the next few years Dawson City made the transition from gold rush boomtown to a smaller mining community.
-With the steady decline in population, Arizona Charlie Meadows sold the Palace Grand Theatre in 1901 for $17,000, less than a third of the initial cost.
+With the gold strike in Nome, Alaska in the latter part of 1899, the excitement in Dawson City died as quickly as it arose.
+Over the next few years Dawson City made the transition from gold rush boomtown to a small mining community.
+With the steady decline in population, Meadows sold the Palace Grand Theatre in 1901 for $17,000, less than a third of the initial cost.
 After this first sale, the theatre changed hands a number of times over the years and often hosted community events.